uit-no-old/elixir-excelerate/authorization-server.md

 #### Resource Server
 The Resource server must support Bearer Token Usage (RFC-6750) and OAuth 2.0 Token Introspection (draft-ietf-oatuh-introspection-10).
-In addition to this it must also know how to compare a Scope to a URI/method using the scheme defined in this document.
+In addition to this it must also know how to compare a Scope to a URI/method using the scheme described in this document.

 ## Implementation

 The authorization service is implemented in the Drowpwizard web framework and it uses Apache Oltu for handling the OAuth protocol.
-It stores its state in an RDBMS using Hibernate.
+It stores all its state in a PostgreSQL database using Hibernate.
 The code is currently 2039 lines of Java, including 562 lines of tests.

-The implementation keeps all its state in an RDBMS.

 The Meta-pipe web application (Client) is implemented in JavaScript and uses the Client OAuth 2.0 library for interfacing with the authorization server and the Resource Servers.